hoffmanjon/RSNetworking/README.md

 Updated for Swift 1.2

-RSNetworking is the start of a networking library written entirly for the Swift programming language.
-In it's current state, I would strongly recommend not using it in a production environment as I have just started developing and testing it.
-There will be major changes that occur (hopefully) very quickly.
-I am hopeful that others will begin to assist in the development effort and we will be able to create an awesome networking library in the Swift programming language.
+RSNetworking is a networking library written entirly for the Swift programming language.
 You can read my blog post for additional information about this update:  http://network-development.blogspot.com/2014/08/new-release-of-rsnetworking-networking.html

 If you are looking for a version of RSNetworking that will work with Swift 2, take a look at RSNetworking 2 here:  https://github.com/hoffmanjon/RSNetwokring2